10 Inspiring Books Every Teacher Needs to Read

 ‘Outliers: The Story of Success’

 This best-selling book by esteemed journalist Malcolm Gladwell will resonate with anyone who wants to understand how people ultimately achieve greatness.
 In the book, Gladwell investigates numerous factors that contribute to extreme levels of success, such as that achieved by professional athletes, influential business people, and celebrities.
 The book explores how factors like birth month, practice, culture and hidden advantages can shape the lives of extraordinary individuals who excel beyond any reasonable understanding.
-This is the advice that successful people rely on.

 ‘I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban’